-If a board member has either an economic interest in a decision that requires disqualification or is disqualified due to the application of the common law doctrine of a conflict of interest, the board member must disclose the interest which is the subject of the conflict as well as the fact that he or she is disqualifying himself or herself from any participation in the decision.
+If a board member has either an economic interest in a decision that requires disqualification or is disqualified due to the application of the "common law doctrine" of a conflict of interest, the board member must disclose the interest which is the subject of the conflict as well as the fact that he or she is disqualifying himself or herself from any participation in the decision.
 The board member also may not do anything to influence the decision.

 If a board member is disqualified from acting on a meeting agenda item and he or she is present at the meeting, he or she should make a public announcement identifying the economic interest which is the subject of the conflict and the fact that he or she is disqualified from any participation.
-After announcing the recusal from participation, the
+After announcing the recusal from participation, the board member should excuse himself or herself and leave the room while that item is

-9 Note: The City Attorney's Office cannot defend or indemnify a board member who is charged, either civilly or criminally, with a violation of either the Political Reform Act or Gov[]t Code [] 1090.
+8 Note: The City Attorney's Office cannot defend or indemnify a board member who is charged, either civilly or criminally, with a violation of either the Political Reform Act or Gov't Code § 1090.
 In addition, regarding the attorney-client privilege, the privilege applies to confidential communications between the attorney and the client.
-Although the City Attorney is the legal advisor to the neighborhood council board member.
+Although the City Attorney is the legal advisor to the neighborhood council board, the City's client is the municipal corporation, the City of Los Angeles, and not to any individual board member.
 While the City Attorney's Office is willing and able to assist individual neighborhood council board members with legal advice, the advice given may be disclosed to the neighborhood council board and to any other City entity.